 In the lead-up to our trip, this video was on a loop in our house.
 It’s very catchy, and it helped my daughter understand what happened to the city.
 We have burst into song once or twice as we walked around the site…

-Ultimately, our journey culminated with a visit to the official on-site museum.
-It was a perfect, air-conditioned buffer after the heat and a great way to wind down.
-My daughter, armed with her treasure hunt list, took on the role of photographer, snapping countless photos of the artifacts.
-We didn’t see every villa or temple, and that’s perfectly fine.
-We experienced Pompeii in a way that was meaningful for our family.
-We left with tired feet, full bellies, and the shared joy of a historical site explored on our own terms.
-My daughter will remember the thrill of her treasure hunt, and we’ll all remember the laughter and the incredible stories that made those ancient stones come alive.
+Look, we didn’t see every single villa or temple, and that’s completely fine.
+We did Pompeii on our own terms, and it made the trip meaningful for us instead of stressful.
+My daughter will remember the thrill of her scavenger hunt, and we’ll remember the laughter and the stories that made those old stones come alive.
+(And yes, we will definitely be returning to see the parts we missed—maybe in a year, or ten!).
 It was a perfect blend of history, family, and a little bit of creative problem-solving.
 For more from our trip, be sure to check out my other post on our visit to Herculaneum!